6 Reasons Why a WV Personal Injury Lawyer May Not Take Your Case (And What You Can Do About It)

 5. The Defendant Has No Money or Insurance

 We also see this issue sometimes in premise liability cases like slip or trip and falls.
-For example, if you were injured on a broken step at a bar, if that bar doesn’t have liability insurance, it might be difficult to collect compensation unless it’s a thriving business.
+For example, suppose you were injured on a broken step at a bar.
+In that case, if that bar doesn’t have liability insurance, it might be difficult to collect compensation unless it’s a thriving business.
 In that circumstance, an attorney may be reluctant to take your case out of fear that it will be impossible to recover money for you.